MapsPeople/docs/collections/_web/v4/guides/using_events.md

 ### Floor changed event

-The floor changed will be fired when the floor is changed either by clicking the floor selector or by calling setFloor() on the MapsIndoors instance.
+The floor changed event will be fired when the floor is changed; either by clicking the floor selector or by calling `setFloor()` on the MapsIndoors instance.

 The event handler is called with the floor index of the current floor.